 Investing is a game of mental fortitude.
 It requires skill, ambition, patience, and clarity.
 These qualities alone do not make an investor successful, however.
 The investor still needs a plan of attack.

-Because gold and silver are only true forms of money that carry zero counterparty risk, it is difficult to imagine a scenario in which they do not continue to serve an essential role in a well-diversified portfolio.
+Because gold and silver are the only true forms of money that carry zero counterparty risk, it is difficult to imagine a scenario in which they do not continue to serve an essential role in a well-diversified portfolio.